The Executive Committee

 CISWA President: Celia Cornwell

-Celia has 20 years of experience in international relations in business, government, and higher education, and is a fluent speaker of Standard (Mandarin) Chinese.
+Celia has over 20 years of experience in international relations in business, government, and higher education, and is a fluent speaker of Standard (Mandarin) Chinese.
 Celia’s contribution to the CISWA executive team is based on her experience in the development of international higher education opportunities and partnerships for the private, government and university sectors.

 CISWA Vice-President: Dr Kevin McKenna